gcv/dgraph/README.md

 * Quine construction should be a separate function.
 The code currently repeats in computed node construction, and also in invalidation.
-* Look into memory leak in building up a large augmented dependency.
+* Look into the possibility of a memory leak in building up a large augmented dependency.